-At McAuley, we strive to continually improve our teaching practice and pedagogy to ensure best learning outcomes for each learner.
+At McAuley, we strive to continually improve our teaching practice and pedagogy to ensure best learning outcomes for each student.
 Our teaching is informed by contemporary research from the fields of education, neuroscience and psychology.

 We use explicit instruction for the delivery of literacy and numeracy on a daily basis.
 Practice, repetition and the development of neural pathways are three principles for effective teaching.